stakater/mto-docs/content/usecases/argocd.md

 ## Allow ArgoCD to sync certain cluster-wide resources

 Bill now wants tenants to be able to sync the `Environment` cluster scoped resource to the cluster.
-To do this correctly, Bill will specify the resource to whitelist in the ArgoCD portion of the Integration Config's Spec:
+To do this correctly, Bill will specify the resource to deny list in the ArgoCD portion of the Integration Config's Spec:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1